JTSDK/jtsdk64-tools/docs/setup/baseinstall.md

 # Base Installation

-This section will cover the base tools installation using the provided InnoSetup Windows installer.
-For most for the screens, one only needs to use the default(s) provided.
+This section will cover the base tool(s) installation using the InnoSetup Installer.
+For most of the screens, one only needs to use the default(s) provided.

 !!! note
     The images presented during installation were snipped on a new VirtualBox Win-10 image. `Nothing` was installed